 - 5. To increase the supply and quality of housing in Chesterfield Borough to meet current and future needs - 6.
 To increase the quality of public space for which the council has responsibility through targeted improvement programmes - 7.
 To improve the health and well-being of people in Chesterfield Borough - 8.
 To reduce inequality and support the more vulnerable members of our communities

 Our priority: to provide value for money services.
-To deliver this, we will focus on becoming financially self-sufficient by 2020, so that we can continue to deliver the services our communities need.
+To deliver this, we will focus on a single objective:

+9. To become financially self-sufficient by 2020, so we can continue to deliver the services our communities need.

 Our values: